Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The *V3d* package provides the resources to define a 3D  viewer and the views attached to this viewer (orthographic, perspective).
 This  package provides the commands to manipulate the graphic scene of any 3D object  visualized in a view on screen.

-A set of high-level commands allows the separate  manipulation of parameters and the result of a projection (Rotations, Zoom,  Panning, etc.) as well as the visualization attributes (Mode, Lighting,  Clipping, Depth-cueing, etc.) in any particular view.
+A set of high-level commands allows the separate  manipulation of parameters and the result of a projection (Rotations, Zoom,  Panning, etc.) as well as the visualization attributes (Mode, Lighting, Clipping, etc.) in any particular view.

 The *V3d* package is basically a set of tools directed by  commands from the viewer front-end.
 This tool set contains methods for creating  and editing classes of the viewer such as:
   * Default parameters of the viewer,
   * Views (orthographic, perspective),
   * Lighting (positional, directional, ambient, spot, headlight),
-  * Clipping planes (note that only Z-clipping planes can work with  the Phigs interface),
+  * Clipping planes,
   * Instantiated sequences of views, planes, light sources, graphic  structures, and picks,
   * Various package methods.